'Star Wars: The Last Jedi' teaser trailer lands in our galaxy

 "I only know one truth," Skywalker says at the close of the trailer.
 "It's time for the Jedi to end."

-Even though the teaser is only two minutes long it was more than enough to wet the appetite of those on social media.
+Even though the teaser is only two minutes long it was more than enough to whet the appetite of those on social media.

 "Watching the #TheLastJedi trailer livestream like a teenage fanboy," tweeted actress Elizabeth Banks.
 "What does it all mean?"